Sharing knowledge to fight ignorance.

 Published:

 A person tells me that sharing a copy of a movie is stealing.
 The receiver of the gratis copy is a potential customer.
-As a result, when the receiver watches the movie without paying, the producers lose that potential income.
+This means the producers lose that potential income—not their real income.

 I disagree with that person.
 I tell that person about an analogy.

 In the digital world, you can copy a file and share it with a friend.
 You do not need to lose anything.
-Two people will be happy without losing anything.
+Two people can be happy without losing anything.

 In short, the idea of "copying is stealing" does not make sense.
 Remember, copying is not theft.
 Sharing is good.